mcnold/Unit-2-Project/README.md

 Tarot Tutor utilizes two models, User and Card information, with all 7 RESTful routes deployed throughout the application with full Create-Read-Update-Delete functionality.

 (A git repository not inside the class repo.)
-Tarot Tutor is available for viewing via GitHub at
-Be deployed online and accessible to the public via Heroku A README.md file with explanations of the technologies used, the approach was taken, unsolved problems, and notes.
+Tarot Tutor is available for viewing via GitHub and is deployed online and accessible to the public via Heroku.

 Stretch Goals